-Step 4: Under the direct supervision of an R.T.(R), perform procedure objective in the clinical site a minimum of three times.
+Step 4: Under the direct supervision of an R.T.(R), perform procedure objective in the clinical site a minimum of three times to earn coupons.
+Student may "Observe" only one coupon, the two remaining coupons must be "Performed".

 Step 5: Competency evaluation: under the direct supervision of an R.T.(R), perform the procedure objective.
+Student must information technologist of their intention to perform the competency BEFORE beginning the procedure.
 A percentage grade is awarded using the competency evaluation sheet.
-At least an 85 percent (84%) is required to achieve competency status.
-A REPEAT for positioning, incorrect exposure factors or failure to use radiation protection during competency evaluation earns NO grade.
-(A repeat competency evaluation is required, please go back, and repeat step 3 and 4.)
+At least an 85 percent (85%) is required to achieve competency status.
+A REPEAT for positioning, incorrect exposure factors, or failure to use radiation protection during competency evaluation earns NO grade.
+(A repeat competency evaluation is required, please go back and repeat step 3 and 4.)